aurorascharff/redwoodsdk-demo/.notes/justin/worklogs/2025-10-08-debug-prisma-request-scoping-issue.md

 **Next Steps:**

 The current stress test (many short, fast queries) may not be sufficient to reliably trigger this batching behavior.
 The next step is to devise a new test that creates longer, more complex database transactions to increase the likelihood of queries from different requests overlapping within Prisma's batching window.

+## 7. Attempt #4: Combined Middleware and Client-Side Stress Test

+The transaction-based approach was blocked by Cloudflare D1's limitation on interactive transactions.
+Even after refactoring to a sequential create/wait/delete flow, the issue could not be reproduced.
+The hypothesis shifted again: perhaps the stress test was too isolated from the rest of the application's lifecycle.
+An API endpoint that only performs database operations might not create the same complex interactions as a full page render cycle.
+The subsequent attempt to move the logic into a middleware was a step in the right direction, but it lacked a mechanism to guarantee high-frequency execution.

+The new strategy combines both approaches for maximum pressure: a database-intensive middleware that is constantly triggered by a client-side component.

+-   **Implementation:**
+    1.  **Database Middleware:** A middleware remains in `src/worker.tsx` that runs on every request.
+It executes a sequential, long-running database operation: `todo.create()`, `await setTimeout(100)`, and `todo.delete()`.
+    2.  **No-Op Server Function:** A new, empty `async` server function, `noOp`, was created.
+Its sole purpose is to provide a target for the client to call, triggering the full server middleware pipeline.
+    3.  **Client-Side Trigger:** A new `<StressTest />` component was created and placed in the main `AppLayout`.
+This component uses a `setInterval` to call the `noOp` server function every 50ms, ensuring a constant, high-frequency stream of requests to the server.

+-   **Current Status:** The stress test is now a two-part system.
+A client-side component acts as a high-frequency trigger, ensuring the server is always busy.
+On every one of those requests, the middleware creates significant database contention.
+This represents the most realistic and aggressive attempt to reproduce the race condition so far.